hindutva/hindutva.github.io/main/books/vivekAnanda/volume_5/epistles_first_series/309_074_honoured_madam.md

 HONOURED MADAM, (Shrimati Sarala Ghoshal — Editor, *Bharati*)

-I feel much obliged for the *Bhârati* sent by you, and consider myself fortunate that the cause, to which my humble life has been dedicated, has been able to win the approbation off highly talented ladies like you.
+I feel much obliged for the *Bhārati* sent by you, and consider myself fortunate that the cause, to which my humble life has been dedicated, has been able to win the approbation off highly talented ladies like you.